Things To Do

 One of only a few places left in the nation where you can stand in the exact same place as the Lewis and Clark expedition on August 25, 1804 with a historic hike.

 This is the largest property under the administration of the Missouri National Recreational River.
-Hike the trails across this bottomland and through mixed grass prairie and cottonwood forests.
+Hike the trails through mixed grass prairie and cottonwood forests.

 Visit the state park and check out views of South Dakota, Nebraska, and Iowa from the scenic overlooks while looking down at the exact point where the Wild and Scenic Missouri River beings.
 Make sure to visit the Missouri National Recreational River Resource and Education Center!